 - The final step was to apply a varnish to the completed mural as an extra layer of protection from the elements.

-The installation took me two and a half weeks, a total of 70+ hours of painting.
+The installation took me two and a half weeks, a total of more than 70 hours of painting.

 Kellie Cox-Brady next to one of her portable murals for Cornell University.